aditya-ladawa/ai-reas/README.md

 # AI-Based Research Assistant

-This is an AI-based research assistant project developed as part of an MSc in Data Science at TU Braunschweig.
+This is an AI-based research assistant project by a solo developer (MSc in Data Science at TU Braunschweig) (ongoing 1st semester).
 The project is designed to help users with complex research tasks, using state-of-the-art AI models and technologies.
 ### It is currently ongoing, with integration tasks still to be completed.
 Due to upcoming exams, active development is paused.

 ---